Information about Philippine Tarsier Sanctuary

 The tarsier sanctuary in Bohol is located in Brgy.
 Canapnapan, Corella, Bohol.
 It is 13 kilometers away from the provincial capital Tagbilaran City, while it is 27 kilometers away from Panglao Island.

-If you’re going to visit this place via public transportation, go to the Dao terminal and look for jeepneys bound for Corella, precisely the Sikatuna route as it passed directly to the Philippine Tarsier Sanctuary.
+If you’re going to visit this place via public transportation, go to the Dao terminal and look for jeepneys bound for Corella, precisely the Sikatuna route, as it passes directly by the Philippine Tarsier Sanctuary.

 Otherwise, you can rent a motorbike or join a guided tour with free transfers to get here, especially if you’re coming from farther areas.